-Eric also led Harbor Freight's relentless commitment to deliver a level of quality that meets or exceeds the competition at a fraction of the price.
-Central to that effort has been the development of two state-of-the-art quality assurance labs – just like the ones operated by leading consumer ratings organizations.
-Harbor Freight uses these labs to put its tools through punishing tests to ensure that they meet the needs of the most demanding professionals.
+Eric also led Harbor Freight's relentless commitment to deliver a level of quality that meets or exceeds the competition, but at a fraction of the price.
+He recruited a world class team of engineers and experts in every tool category and developed two state-of-the-art quality assurance labs where Harbor Freight develops and tests its tools to ensure that they meet or exceed customer expectations at every level.

 Harbor Freight has come a long way from its humble start in North Hollywood.
-However, some things haven't changed - Eric's passion for tools is as deep as ever and Harbor Freight's commitment to offer the widest selection of quality tools at ridiculously low prices has never been stronger.
+However, some things haven't changed -- Eric's passion for tools is as deep as ever and Harbor Freight's commitment to providing value to hard-working men and women by offering the widest selection of quality tools at low prices has never been stronger.